With homes selling like hotcakes right now, could 2021 be the year you make the big move?

-Also bear in mind that buyers will usually try and negotiate a discount, so add around 5% to 10% to what you are prepared to accept.
+Also bear in mind that buyers will usually try and negotiate a discount, so you'll need to allow for 5% to 10% less than the asking price.

 Once you have chosen your estate agent, it’s crucial the photos of your home showcase its best features.
 The description also needs to be engaging.
-If you are not happy, don’t be afraid to say this.
+You're perfectly within your rights to ask the estate agent to make changes.

 Ensure your property is clean and tidy for all viewings.
-Where possible, keep pets away.
+Try and keep any pets away.